mrukhlov/udacity_neighborhood_project/README.md

 In addition to GMaps API i used here.com API.
 They provide various information of the place you're interested in.
 If retrieve fails, or here.com has no info, Google Maps API place information is used.

+Filter input reacts on keyboard press and filters search results list and markers on the map.

 #### How to run

 Application can be run by opening index.html.
 Besides script.js no other files or libs needed because knockout and jquery libs are already included in index file.